-The mission of Power Academy afterschool and full-day summer camp program is to close the educational achievement gap through engaging hands on activities that provide exposure to and application of STEM concepts and increase literacy skills through guided reading exercises and performing arts while supporting Social Emotional Learning.
+The mission of Power Academy afterschool and full-day summer camp program is to narrow the educational achievement gap through engaging hands on activities that provide exposure to and application of STEM concepts and increase literacy skills through guided reading exercises and performing arts while supporting Social Emotional Learning.

 The New York City Mission Society is committed to interrupting cycles of intergenerational poverty by providing educational programs that close the achievement gap in low-income communities.